Vet giving dog Benadryl for allergies

 Final Notes

-Benadryl is a very popular medication and many people tend to use it to treat their own issues.
-Although it is sold over the counter, it is important to remember that it is still a powerful medication, especially when given to dogs.
+Although Benadryl is sold over the counter, it is essential to remember that it is still a powerful medication, especially when given to dogs.
 To safely administer Benadryl to your dog, you must understand when you can give your dog Benadryl, how much Benadryl you can give your dog, and how often your dog can have Benadryl.
 Knowing the signs of a Benadryl overdose can also help you save your dog in case of an emergency.

 .